research-software-collaborations/research-software-collaborations.github.io/pages/exchanges.md

 ---
 permalink: /exchanges.html
 layout: default
-title: Research Software Exchanges
+title: Research Software Visits
 ---

-## Researcher exchanges
+## Researcher visits

-The HSF-India project aims to promote the development of international research software collaborations in physics by providing opportunities for early career researchers (postdocs, young faculty/staff, senior PhD students) to establish an extended research exchange (e.g., 1-3 months) to work with other experts in particle physics, nuclear physics and astroparticle physics, as well as from the computational and data science communities.
-These research exchanges aim to achieve specific software deliverables and foster a longer term research collaboration.
+The HSF-India project aims to promote the development of international research software collaborations in physics by providing opportunities for early career researchers (junior faculty/staff, postdocs, senior PhD students) to make an extended research visit (e.g., 1-3 months) to work with other experts in particle physics, nuclear physics and astroparticle physics, as well as from the computational and data science communities.
+These research visits aim to achieve specific software deliverables and foster a longer term research collaboration.
 Our team has experienced firsthand how these short exchanges can impact research outcomes and careers long term.